Day 1: Arrive Tokyo

 Day 15: To Terelj National Park

-Later in the day we travel out across the grasslands, through the countryside that was once the home to Genghis Khan and his Golden Horde, to the pristine Terelj National Park.
-Here we spend the night in a traditional Mongolian nomad ger (felt tent), amongst spectacular rock formations and wild rolling hills.
+In the afternoon it is time to travel out across the grasslands, through the countryside that was once the home to Genghis Khan and his Golden Horde, to the pristine Terelj National Park.
+Here you will spend the night in a traditional Mongolian nomad ger (felt tent), amongst spectacular rock formations and wild rolling hills.
 Living among nomadic families and their grazing livestock we can explore nearby valleys or just relax and enjoy the area.

 Day 14: Ulaanbaatar

-Arriving into the capital in the early hours of the morning we have the day to explore the city's monuments and museums, reflecting on the different cultures and people that make up this quirky city.
+Arriving into the capital in the early hours of the morning you have the day to explore the city's monuments and museums, reflecting on the different cultures and people that make up this quirky city.
+Mingle with ruby-robed monks at Gandan Khiid, take in the panoramic views from Zaisan Memorial or see the fascinating display of historical artifacts in the National History Museum.

-Early morning brings us into the capital.
+Early morning brings you into the capital.
 With its palatial underground rail system draped with chandeliers and palaces and public buildings restored to their former glory this city will amaze you!
-Here you will have ample time to explore the echoing vastness of Red Square, the splendid twirled cupolas of St. Basil's across the cobblestones, and the Kremlin itself that fabled palace-fort of gilded domes where we marvel at the exquisite collection of royal treasures in the stunning Armoury Chamber.
+Here you will have ample time to explore the echoing vastness of Red Square, the splendid twirled cupolas of St. Basil's across the cobblestones, and the Kremlin itself that fabled palace-fort of gilded domes where you have the opportunity to marvel at the exquisite collection of royal treasures in the stunning Armoury Chamber.

-Mid-afternoon we return to the railway station to re-join the Trans Mongolian Railway and roll along the iron tracks into Siberia.
-Leaving Mongolia at Sukhbaatar and travelling beyond the Russian border town we continue west along the southern shore of the world's deepest freshwater lake Baikal.
+Leaving Mongolia at Sukhbaatar and travelling beyond the Russian border town you continue west along the southern shore of the world's deepest freshwater lake Baikal.

 Day 27-30: St. Petersburg

-St. Petersburg is the perfect end to this astonishing journey and offers a treasure trove of wonders for you to take in during our final days, including the world-renowned Hermitage Museum, housed in the Winter Palace as well as the beautiful Peter and Paul Cathedral, the final resting place of the Russian Tsar's.
+St. Petersburg is the perfect end to this astonishing journey and offers a treasure trove of wonders for you to take in during your final days, including the world-renowned Hermitage Museum, housed in the Winter Palace.